Samsung Galaxy Z Fold 2 review: A truly amazing foldable phone

 - Samsung Galaxy Note 20 Ultra review

-The Galaxy Z Fold 2’s cameras are not as advanced as the Galaxy Note 20 Ultra’s, and the overall design is still pretty hefty, but overall the Galaxy Z Fold 2 does a much better job this time around of justifying Samsung's high asking price.
+The Galaxy Z Fold 2’s cameras are not as advanced as the Galaxy Note 20 Ultra’s (especially the zoom) and the design is pretty hefty, but overall the Galaxy Z Fold 2 does a much better job this time around of justifying Samsung's high asking price.

 Samsung Galaxy Z Fold 2 review: What I like